gilgardosh/community-trip-organizer/DEPLOYMENT_GUIDE.md

 - Enables Yarn 4.x via Corepack

 **Backend Deployment Strategy:**
-This project uses a **hybrid approach**:
+This project uses a **dual Vercel project approach**:

-- The **frontend** (Next.js) is deployed as the main Vercel project
+- The **frontend** (Next.js) is deployed as the main Vercel project from the repository root
-- The **backend** (Express API) should be deployed separately to its own Vercel project OR integrated into Next.js API routes
+- The **backend** (Express API) is deployed **separately** to its own Vercel project from `packages/backend`
-- For separate backend deployment, create a second Vercel project pointing to `packages/backend`
+- The backend uses **Vercel Serverless Functions** architecture
-- Update `NEXT_PUBLIC_API_URL` to point to your deployed backend URL
+- Update `NEXT_PUBLIC_API_URL` in frontend environment variables to point to your deployed backend URL

+**Critical Backend Setup:**
+- The backend MUST be deployed from `packages/backend` as the root directory in Vercel
+- Vercel automatically converts the Express app in `api/index.ts` to a serverless function
+- All API routes are accessible at `https://your-backend.vercel.app/api/*`
+- Do NOT use `app.listen()` - Vercel handles server initialization automatically
+- The backend requires proper `DATABASE_URL` with connection pooling for serverless

 ### Method 2: Vercel CLI